MichaelMure/MichaelMure/README.md

 - **Fun stuff**
   - https://ptimulus.eu, https://github.com/MichaelMure/Ptimulus: High-altitude (30km) ballooning and photography with Android smartphones
+  - https://github.com/MichaelMure/git-ownership: a tool to visualize code ownership over time, from the git history

 - **IPFS ecosystem** and related: I have plenty of contributions in many repositories, in particular: